Kaedrin/warhammer-mod-manager/README.md

-# New Mod Manager for Warhammer 2
+# New Mod Manager for Total War
-The new mod manager for Warhammer 2 is a rework of the Rome 2 mod manager by MitchTWC.
-Featuring new file parsing, conflict resolution, data file assessment, profile management, and other rewrites this tool is on it's way to be being rewritten from the ground up in a 2.0 version which will allow support for Warhammer 3 and potentially other Total War games as well as limited Steam integration.
+The new mod manager for Total War is a rework of the Rome 2 mod manager by MitchTWC.
+Featuring new file parsing, conflict resolution, data file assessment, profile management, and other rewrites this tool is on it's way to be being rewritten from the ground up in a 2.0 version which will feature Steam integration.

-## Changes and Bug Fixes for v1.7 Beta:
+## Changes and Bug Fixes for v1.7:

+New Functionality:
+- [x] Right clicking on list of mods has the following new options:
+- [x] Show Contents
+- [x] Open with PFM
+- [x] Open with RPFM
+- [x] Save to Archive
+- [x] Restore from Archive
+- [x] Delete from Data (Delete does not remove from backup)
+- [x] Copy (appends an  _ copy to the end of the pack name without the space between the _ and copy)
+- [x] Rename

+New Menu Options
+- [x] Clean Data
+- [x] Option to Highlight Recent Mods
+- [x] Option to Backup Mods
+- [x] Option to Choose PFM Location
+- [x] Option to Choose RPFM Location
+- [x] Option to Choose Archive Location
+- [x] Detect Game Installations

+- [x] Mod Manager now displays what the latest version available is

 - [x] Movie packs will now show up in the List (they were loading but not displaying)
 - [x] Batch file method of calling the game exe removed (this should reduce antivirus reports)
 - [x] Install folder scan now checks if folder exists that steam reports (since apparently steam reports folders that don't exist or users don't have anymore)
 - [x] Warhammer 2 installation is no longer required for Warhammer 1 or Thrones of Britannia
 - [x] Steam install detection issues when you don't have Warhammer 2 installion fixed
 - [x] Copy files wrapped in an access violation check (should prevent issues with copying files that are being downloaded)
+- [x] Issue with Steam being installed on one drive and a game being installed on another drive fixed
+- [x] Error Creating Profile when switching to a game fixed (directory doesn't exist bug)
+- [x] Clean Data wrapped in a try/catch so if a process is playing with your files, you won't see an error.
+The files remain.
+- [x] user.script.txt file deleted at startup
+- [x] AppId (Steam Integration text file) deleted at startup
+- [x] AppId (Steam Integration text file) written/deleted on the fly so only used when needed
+- [x] Clean data moved to the File menu
+- [x] Install detection routine will now use Steam for the first check.
+This will prompt the user that the application will exit after writing out the install paths.
+You will need to restart the mod manager after this one time detection of install location happens.
+- [x] Warhammer 2 installation is no longer required for Warhammer 1 or Thrones of Britannia
+- [x] Steam install detection issues when you don't have Warhammer 2 installion fixed
+- [x] Movie packs will now show up in the List (they were loading but not displaying)
+- [x] Batch file method of calling the warhammer exe removed (this should reduce antivirus reports)
+- [x] Install folder scan now checks if folder exists that steam reports (since apparently steam reports folders that don't exist or users don't have anymore)
+- [x] Image files (.png) are no longer locked by the GUI when displayed allowing the image to be updated while in use
+- [x] Copy files wrapped in an access violation check (should prevent issues with copying files that are being downloaded)
+- [x] XML data files are no longer needed for each game meaning Patch Day updates are no longer required
+- [x] .Movie pack file format is only supported for Warhammer 1 and Warhammer 2
+- [x] Title bar for Conflicts GUI no longer mentions .pack .pack files
+- [x] All Total War games are now supported
+- [x] Date display in the mod list has been redone and should now sort correctly

 ## Known Issue: Existing Warhammer 2 profiles will need to be imported manually from the \AppData\Roaming\The Creative Assembly\Warhammer2\scripts folder